 The itinerary in this guide presumes you have 2 full days in Porto.
 It is however structured for a slow and easy-going tempo.
 If your time is limited or you prefer a quicker pace, you can visit all of the mentioned spots in a single day.
 I do recommend going slow though, hastiness goes against the essence of the city (and the whole country of Portugal).

-2 Days in Porto – Day One – You’re a wizard, Harry
+Two Days in Porto – Day 1 – You’re a wizard, Harry

 Do you know that the author of the most famous wizard in the world used to live in Porto?
 Between 1991 and 1993, Joane Rowling was teaching English in the Portuguese city and it’s considered that she got a lot of her wizarding world inspiration right there in Porto.
 So let’s start our city exploration with one magical bookstore.